There are a

 upper limit for urea/BUN is noticeably lower in the SI system.

-This table contains indicative ranges, but that does not necessarily mean that a
+Therefore this table contains indicative ranges, but that does not necessarily mean that a

 result within these ranges is acceptable.
 For example, a CKD cat should